 Go through the output to get some tips on what you could do to improve your system security.

 Chkrootkit is another popular rootkit scanner, which runs a lot of useful checks and can direct suspicions towards finding a solution.
 It can be installed on most distributions with the package manager, on Ubuntu systems use the following.

 sudo apt-get install chkrootkit

 Once done, scan your server with this command.

 The scan will check for many types of infections and print out its findings.
 You can scroll through the output to check for any warnings.
 Note that on Ubuntu 14.04 using chkrootkit version 0.49 it’s possible to get a false positive warning for Suckit rootkit, use rkhunter to double check.

-Chkrootkit doesn’t write report other than outputting to the screen by default, but if you wish to automate the checks or to take a look at the findings later, use tee to redirect the printout to a log file.
+Chkrootkit doesn’t write reports other than outputting to the screen by default, but if you wish to automate the checks or to take a look at the findings later, use the tee command to redirect the printout to a log file.

 sudo chkrootkit | sudo tee /var/log/chkrootkit/chkrootkit.log

 You can then check the log for any warnings.

 While chkrootkit can be used to help determine if a machine has been compromised, it shouldn’t be taken as the ‘final word’, use it in conjunction with other scanners to diagnose any possible infections.